maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 ---

 > I am new to Linux graphics, not a teacher.
 This post records what I learned.
-> Our AI cats Penfold, Casper and Velma helped with the research and writing.
+> Our AI cats Penfold, Casper and Velma helped with the research and post structure.
 > Any mistakes are mine.
 Corrections are welcome.

 ## 1. The fullscreen photo that froze a laptop